open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

    Follow these guidelines to decide where to mount your two Lighthouse base stations:

    - They should be centered above and facing the area that will be occupied by the lighthouse receivers.
-   - The distance between the receiver and the transmitters should not exceed 3 meters, and each base station has a 120° field of view.
+   - The distance between the receiver and the transmitters should not exceed 3 meters.
+Each base station has a 120° field of view.
 However, position measurements are noisier when receivers are at the boundary of the transmitters' range, so leave a safe margin.
 A receiver must be in range of both transmitters in order to measure position.